 For the Schnoodle cross, an F1 puppy’s temperament may either reflect the Schnauzer’s or the Poodle’s temperament.
 With a first-generation cross like this, it’s hard to predict exactly how the puppies will turn out.

-Regardless of their generation, every Schnoodle will also have their own individual quirks and mannerisms.
+As mentioned above, temperament will vary depending on the dog and on the generation.
+And regardless of their generation, every dog will also have their own individual quirks and mannerisms.